 Following the 2011 season, he was hired as an offensive player development coach at Clemson by coach Dabo Swinney.
-After the 2012 season, Craddock was given on-field graduate assistant duties working with the quarterbacks, a role he held until December 2014.
+After the 2012 season, Craddock was given onfield graduate assistant duties working with the quarterbacks, a role he held until December 2014.

 Craddock played at Middle Tennessee from 2004-08 and was a team captain his senior year.
 He also played baseball for the Blue Raiders in 2008.

 A native of Chelsea, Alabama, Craddock earned a bachelor's degree in liberal arts at Middle Tennessee in 2008.
-He and his wife, Abby, have one daughter, Charlie.
+He and his wife, Abby, have a daughter, Charlie, and a son, Cain.

-YEARS SCHOOL POSITION

-2010-11 Briarwood Christian School (Ala.)
-Offensive Coord.

-2012 Clemson Player Development Coach

-2013-14 Clemson Graduate Asst.

-2015-17 SMU Offensive Coord./Quarterbacks

-2018-present Arkansas Offensive Coord./Quarterbacks
+YEARS SCHOOL POSITION 2010-11 Briarwood Christian School (Ala .)
+Offensive Coordinator 2012 Clemson Player Development Coach 2013-14 Clemson Graduate Assistant 2015-17 SMU Offensive Coordinator/Quarterbacks 2018-present Arkansas Offensive Coordinator/Quarterbacks